 The fastest way to get to the falls: 15 minutes east of Telluride

 Free-falling Bridal Veil Falls is one of the largest and most famous waterfalls in Colorado.
-It’s a quick drive from Telluride, inviting hundreds of daily visitors to trek the nearly four-mile round-trip trail up about 1000 feet in elevation.
+It’s a quick drive from Telluride, inviting hundreds of daily visitors to trek the nearly four-mile round-trip trail up about 1000ft in elevation.
 The stunning, two-pronged waterfall is on the National Register of Historic Places, thanks partly to the 1907 hydroelectric power plant whose structure sits sturdily at the precipice.

 Expert tip: Hike during weekday mornings, and be sure to clean up after your dog.